Daily Current Affairs Quiz

 Kavach received SIL-4 certification from an independent assessor in 2019.
 This places it at the same safety tier as the European Train Control System (ETCS), which is deployed across the EU, Japan, and South Korea for high-speed rail.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Vande Bharat trains are among the first with Kavach-compatible onboard equipment.
-Exam tip: UPSC may frame a question around why India did not adopt ETCS directly — answer lies in cost, spectrum availability (UHF vs GSM-R), and Aatmanirbhar Bharat policy.
+| 📌 Exam Tip | UPSC may frame a question around why India did not adopt ETCS directly — answer lies in cost, spectrum availability (UHF vs GSM-R), and Aatmanirbhar Bharat policy.
+Over 20 countries have expressed interest in Kavach, making it a potential defence-style export. |

 Question 10 of 30